 The women learn how to keep their gardens free from chemicals and use organic “home remedies” to fight diseases and increase productivity.
 The harvest from the greenhouses is sold collectively by the project to restaurants and stores that value the organic production of the women.
 The team distributes profits fairly between the women who have brought in their harvest.
 From the look, it is clear the cucumbers, beans and herbs are organic and their taste is much stronger.
 So far, the women went on learning visits to Hebron area and Tubas, seeing other women developing businesses from scratch, by planting and growing themselves.
 This inspired the refugee women to work hard on their own project and they have good hopes for the future.

 With the first project year already working towards its end, the positive change in the beneficiaries and society is clearly visible.
 The participants have a high spirit and are proud of their hard work and harvest; they also feel more powerful since they have contributed to the community’s wellbeing and know to value themselves more.
 In several cases, the project helped women overcome depression and social isolation through the workshops and activities that brought the communities together.

 The inhabitants of the camp seem to long for tools in their hands to work for their own betterment.
 Uncertainty of the future and the insecurity of everyday life makes hopeless and passive.
 However, this initiative makes people hopeful and active.
 Khalti Hasna whole-heartily confirms this: “my little greenhouse made me get up and grow, even at this age I feel I’m contributing again and I feel we are building together something big”.

-This website displays the ongoing implementation of the action "Proud and Productive Food Security Entrepreneur in Palestinian Refugee Camps" 2017-2021, implemented by Karama Organization.
+This website shows the results from the initiative "Rooftop Greenhouses for Food Security and Women Empowerment in Palestinian Refugee Camps" implemented by Karama Organization from 2017-2021.

-This action is for the majority funded by the European Union.
+This initiative is supported and funded by the European Union.

-This website and other visibility only reflects the views and opinions of the project team and is not the responsibility of the European Union.
+This website shows information from Karama Organization and does not necessarily reflect the views and opinions of the European Union.